Predicting Stellar Rotation Periods Using XGBoost: Methods

 where the function $f_k$ belongs to the functional space $\mathcal{F}$ of all possible decision trees.
 Each $f_k$ represents an independent tree learner.
 The final prediction for each example is given by the aggregation of the predictions of the individual trees.
 The set of functions in the ensemble is learned by minimising a regularised objective function, $\mathcal{L}(y_i,\,\hat y_i)$, which consists of two parts:

 The first term on the right-hand side of \cref{eq:xgb-objective-function} is the \textit{training loss}, $L(y_i,\, \hat y_i)$, and the second term is the \textit{regularisation term}.
 Here, $\ell$ is a differentiable convex loss function that measures the difference between the predicted and the true values of the response.
-The \textit{training loss} measures how good the model is at predicting using the training data.
-A common choice for $L$ is the MSE.
+The training loss measures how good the model is at predicting using the training data, and it may be selected from a number of performance metrics, some of which will be described in detail in \cref{sec:performance}.
 The regularisation term controls (penalises) the complexity of the model.
 It helps to smooth the final learning weights, to avoid overfitting.
 In practice, the regularised objective function tends to select models that use simple and predictive functions \citep{chen2016xgboost}.
 A model is learned optimising the objective function above.

 The XGBoost algorithm has several \textit{hyperparameters}, that are not considered in \cref{eq:model-eq}.
 Hyperparameters are tuning parameters that cannot be estimated directly from the data, and that are used to improve the performance of an ML model \citep{kuhn2013applied}.
 They are parameters of a learning algorithm, not of a model, and are mostly used to control how much of the data is fitted by the model, so that, ideally, the true structure of the data is captured by the model, but not the noise.
 Optimising them using a resampling technique is crucial and the best way to build a robust model with good predictive performance.
 They are set in advance and remain constant throughout the training process.
 Hyperparameters are not affected by the learning algorithm, but they do affect the speed of the training process \citep{geron2017hands,raschka2017python}.
 There is no formula for calculating the optimal value nor a unique rule for tuning the parameters used to estimate a given model.
 The optimal configuration depends on the data set, and the best way to build a model is to test different sets of hyperparameter values using resampling techniques. \Cref{sec:experimental-design} describes the strategy we used to optimise the XGBoost hyperparameters.